Jabberjaw: Premise

-Jabberjaw, a 15 ft long amphibious great white shark, is the drummer for The Neptunes, a rock group made up of four humans—Biff, Shelly, Bubbles and Clamhead—who live in an underwater civilization.
-Jabberjaw and The Neptunes travel to various underwater cities where they encounter and deal with assorted megalomaniacs and supervillains who want to conquer the undersea world.
+Jabberjaw, a 15 ft long amphibious great white shark, is the drummer and mascot for The Neptunes, a rock group consisting of himself and four humans (Biff, Shelly, Bubbles and Clamhead) who live in an underwater civilization.
+The Neptunes travel to various underwater cities where they encounter and deal with assorted megalomaniacs and supervillains who want to conquer the undersea world.

 Like a great deal of Hanna-Barbera's 1970s output, the format and writing for Jabberjaw was similar to that for Scooby-Doo, Josie and the Pussycats and Speed Buggy.
 The show also drew inspiration (in the use of a shark as a character) from the overall shark mania of the mid-1970s caused by the then-recent film Jaws.
 It also shared The Flintstones penchant for making use of puns as the names of locations, people, etc., in this case, ocean-themed puns (such as "Aqualaska" instead of Alaska).
 Every episode ended with a musical chase sequence where Jabberjaw and the gang would run from the villains, performing zany cartoon antics in order to escape while a song by The Neptunes played in the background.

 Characters

 Jabberjaw and The Neptunes.
-Counterclockwise: Jabberjaw (drums), Bubbles (keyboard), Biff (guitar), Shelly (tambourine) and Clamhead (bass).
+Counterclockwise: Jabberjaw (drums), Bubbles (keyboard), Biff (guitar), Shelly (vocals and tambourine) and Clamhead (bass).